doublem-codes/Snake-assembly-8086/README.md

 ## Installation

-- All the `EMU8086 - MICROPROCESSOR EMULATOR ` required to - First it is necesesary to install EMU8086, which provides the ability to emulate old 8086 processors, from:
+- First it is necesesary to install `EMU8086 - MICROPROCESSOR EMULATOR`, which provides the ability to emulate old 8086 processors, from:

     https://sites.google.com/site/emu8086assembler/download

 ### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- Clone this repo to your local machine using `https://github.com/doublem-codes/snake-assembly-8086.git`

 ## Running the program